City-of-Bloomington/example-playbooks/README.md

 http://www.ansible.com/how-ansible-works

-It'll help to have a copy, so go ahead and grab it:
+It'll help to have a copy of this repository, so go ahead and grab it:

     git clone https://github.com/City-of-Bloomington/system-playbooks.git